-Coal Tar is being used as an anecdotal solution for its potential role in managing Topical Steroid Withdrawal (TSW).
+Coal Tar is being used as an anecdotal solution for its potential role in managing Topical Steroid Withdrawal (TSW), but there is minimal evidence of its efficacy.
 Coal tar is a thick, black liquid that is produced when coal is burned.
 It has been used for centuries as a roofing material and for paving roads.
 Today, it is being used as an ingredient in some creams and shampoos as treatments for the skin and scalp.
 TSW is a complex illness and more research is required around the efficacy of Coal Tar.

 Topical steroid withdrawal is a complex health phenomena that can be described as a series of symptoms associated with the gradual or abrupt cessation of topical corticosteroid use.
 Symptoms of TSW can include red, itchy, and inflamed skin, as well as fatigue, anxiety, and depression.
 There is no known cure for TSW, but throughout Facebook groups and online communities, some people are suggesting that Coal Tar can help to relieve the symptoms.
 Please keep reading before you attempt to use Coal Tar to assist with Topical Steroid Withdrawal.